-We have obtained orphan drug designation from the FDA and the European Commission for setrusumab for the treatment of OI (designated by the FDA as "human monoclonal antibody targeting human sclerostin" and designated by the European Commission as "recombinant humanised monoclonal IgG2 lambda antibody against human sclerostin").
-Additionally, we have obtained orphan drug designation for alvelestat for the treatment of AATD from the FDA.
-We may also plan to seek orphan drug designation from the European Commission for alvelestat for the treatment of AATD or BOS and/or future rare disease product candidates.
+Our collaborator Ultragenyx has obtained orphan drug designation from the FDA, and we have obtained orphan drug designation from the EC for setrusumab, in each case for the treatment of OI.
+Additionally, we have obtained orphan drug designation for alvelestat for the treatment of AATD from the FDA and from the EC.
 Even with orphan drug designation, we may not be the first to obtain marketing approval for any particular orphan indication due to the uncertainties associated with developing pharmaceutical product candidates, which could prevent us from marketing our product candidates if another company is able to obtain orphan drug exclusivity before we do.
-In addition, exclusive marketing rights in the U.S. may be unavailable if we seek approval for disease or condition broader than the orphan-designated disease or condition or may be lost in the U.S. if the FDA later determines that the request for designation was materially defective or if we are unable to assure sufficient quantities of the drug to meet the needs of patients with the rare disease or condition following approval.
+In addition, exclusive marketing rights in the U.S. may be unavailable if we seek approval for disease or condition broader than the orphan-designated disease or condition or may be lost in the U.S., if the FDA later determines that the request for designation was materially defective or if we are unable to assure sufficient quantities of the drug to meet the needs of patients with the rare disease or condition following approval.
 Further, even if we obtain orphan drug exclusivity, that exclusivity may not effectively protect our product candidates from competition because different drugs can be approved for the same condition.
 In addition, the FDA and foreign regulatory authorities can subsequently approve product candidates with the same active ingredients for the same condition if the FDA or the foreign regulatory authority concludes that the later drug is safer, more effective, or makes a major contribution to patient care.
 Orphan drug designation neither shortens the development time or regulatory review time of a drug nor gives the drug any advantage in the regulatory review or approval process.
 In addition, while we intend to seek orphan drug designation for other existing and future product candidates, including alvelestat, we may never receive such designations.